Paid online surveys attract many people since it’s an easy way to make money online.

-- Yes you can earn an extra $500 to $1000 a month answering online surveys, but this would take up all your time throughout the day (8 working hours or more).
+- Yes, you can earn an extra $500 to $1000 a month answering online surveys, but this would take up all your time throughout the day (8 working hours or more).

-- Yes you can get paid just by joining online survey sites, but you can’t withdraw that signup bonus immediately.
+- Yes, you can get paid just by joining online survey sites, but you can’t withdraw that signup bonus immediately.
 In most cases, you’ll need to earn your first $20 before requesting a payout.

-- Yes there’s no stopping you from joining all the survey sites you can find, but some just pay pennies.
+- Yes, there’s no stopping you from joining all the survey sites you can find, but some just pay pennies.

-Realistically, you can earn an average of $5-10/hour for paid online surveys.
+Realistically, you can earn an average of $5–$10/hour for paid online surveys.

 You could be picked for special $50-per-survey gigs, but this rarely occurs.

-How long do surveys take?
+How long does answering surveys take?

 The time you need to complete a survey varies completely.

 Some surveys are as short as regular sign-up pages, while others are part of a full-blown study.